ugbodagadave/mira/memory-bank/activeContext.md

 ## Current Focus
 - **Phase 7: New Feature Implementation (Placeholders)**
 - **Current Task**: Implement placeholder functionality for the new features outlined in `new_features_plan.md`.
-The first feature, "New Listing Alerts," has been implemented as a placeholder.
+The "New Listing Alerts" and "Wallet Activity Monitoring" features have been implemented as placeholders.

 ## Next Steps
-1. Implement the "Wallet Activity Monitoring" feature as a placeholder.
+1. Implement the "Market Trend Analysis" feature as a placeholder.
-2. Implement the "Market Trend Analysis" feature as a placeholder.
+2. Once all placeholders are in, begin full implementation of the features.
 3. Once all placeholders are in, begin full implementation of the features.

 ## Active Decisions